Lalchhandama Ralte

-Lalchhandama Ralte is a Mizo National Front politician from Mizoram He has been elected to the Mizoram Legislative Assembly from Tuivawl Assembly constituency.
-He is currently the leader of opposition in the Mizoram Legislative Assembly and also leader of Mizo National Front Legislature party.
+Lalchhandama Ralte is a Mizo National Front politician from Mizoram.
+He has been elected to the Mizoram Legislative Assembly from the Tuivawl Assembly constituency.
+He is currently the leader of opposition in the Mizoram Legislative Assembly and also the legislative leader of Mizo National Front party.

 Career

-Lalchhandama Ralte was the School Education, labour, employment and skill development, entrepreneurship and printing and stationery departments Minister under Third Zoramthanga ministry from 2018 to 2023.
+Lalchhandama Ralte was the School Education, labour, employment and skill development, entrepreneurship and printing and stationery departments Minister under the Third Zoramthanga ministry from 2018 to 2023.

 Education

-He has completed his M.A.
-Political Science in NEHU, Shillong in 1998.
+He completed his M.A. degree in Political Science at NEHU, Shillong in 1998.